-Remember the early days of soaking in knowledge, the questions you had, and the eagerness to learn more about your culture.Think about the traditions passed down through generations.
-How do you honor these ancestral practices in your work?
+Remember the early days of soaking in knowledge, the questions you had, and the eagerness to learn more about your culture.

 CULTURALLY EXPERIENCED

 Reflect on the depth of understanding you've gained over time.
 How have your teachings enriched your connection to your roots?